jakzo/blog/static/blog/reverse-engineering-a-unity-game/index.md

 ## ⚙️ Technical background

-This section will be pretty dense so I'll include a **tl;dr** for each section in a quote block at the beginning.
+This section will be pretty dense so I'll include a **tl;dr** in a quote block under each heading.

 ### 🏗️ How the game is compiled